|Other NC Resources|

 Union County was created on 1842 from Anson County and Mecklenburg County.
 This county was named for a compromise after a dispute between local Whigs and Democrats as to whether it should be named Clay or Jackson county .

-Areas bordering to Union County are Cabarrus County (north), Stanly County (northeast), Anson County (east), Chesterfield County, South Carolina (southeast), Lancaster County, South Carolina (southwest), Mecklenburg County (northwest).
+Bordering Counties are Cabarrus County (north), Stanly County (northeast), Anson County (east), Chesterfield County, South Carolina (southeast), Lancaster County, South Carolina (southwest), Mecklenburg County (northwest).

 Union County vital records can be found at the North Carolina Department of Health which has copies of birth records after 1913 and death records after 1930, copies of marriage since Jan 1962 and a Divorce records since 1958.
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in North Carolina for current fees and application process.